 And finally, the ‘Trans-species perspectives on African Studies’ CRG includes animal perspectives in the study of social issues.

 The ASCL is a heavyweight in the academic world.
-It is coordinator and one of the founders of AEGIS, the Africa-Europe Group for Interdisciplinary Studies.
-Its researchers also work intensively with other universities, such as the University of Edinburgh and its Centre for African Studies, or the University of Ghana, which has one of the oldest Africa research centres on the continent.
+The Institute, with its enormous collections, is the coordinator and one of the founding members of AEGIS, the European network of institutions for African studies.
+Its researchers also work intensively with other universities, such as the Centre for African Studies at the University of Edinburgh and the University of Ghana, which has one of the oldest research centres in African studies on the continent.